 If anyone wants to buy natural diamonds for sale from De Beers, they have to play by De Beers rules: Natural diamond is sold in events known as “sights” and there are such 10 sights held each year, and to buy, you have to become a sight holder (these are usually diamond dealers whose business is to have the stones cut and polished and then resell to the diamond clearing centers of Antwerp, New York, and Tel Aviv).
 You need to follow complete sets of rules, along with regular and fixed turnovers in order to become approved as the sight holder states.

 Today, its monopoly on natural diamonds has been challenged significantly with the rise of Alrosa and Rio Tinto and some small mining companies.
-It is estimated that the cartel now controls about 40 to 45% of the world’s diamond trade.
+Estimated that the cartel now controls about 40 to 45% of the world’s diamond trade.

 4. Why The Name ‘De Beers’?